Skip to contents

 IsSpatial = TRUE)

-# Save transitionTypesGroups R data frame to a SyncroSim Datasheet
+# Save transitionTypesGroups R data frame to a SyncroSim datasheet

 saveDatasheet(myScenario, runControl, "stsim_RunControl",append = FALSE)